Information from government

 - external review by the Information Commissioner; and

-- review by the Administrative Decisions Tribunal (ADT).
+- review by the NSW Civil and Administrative Tribunal (NCAT).

 An internal review can be requested at a cost of $40.
 You have 20 working days after notice of the decision has been posted to you to ask for an internal review.
 The review must be carried out by an officer who is no less senior than the original decision-maker.
 If the Minister or the principal officer of the agency made the decision, you cannot seek an internal review but you can ask for an external review (see below).